Turkish Cypriot hard-liner wins election

-NICOSIA, Cyprus – NICOSIA, Cyprus (AP) — A hard-liner's victory in the Turkish Cypriot presidential election could bring deadlock to peace talks with Greek Cypriots and spell the end of Turkey's bid for European Union membership, analysts said Monday.
+NICOSIA, Cyprus – NICOSIA, Cyprus (AP) — Hard-line challenger Dervis Eroglu won a key Turkish Cypriot leadership election Sunday, vowing to continue peace talks amid fears his victory could grind reunification negotiations with the Greek Cypriots to a halt and scuttle Turkey's bid for European Union membership.

 Cyprus was split in 1974 when Turkey invaded after a coup by supporters of union with Greece.
-Turkish Cypriots declared an independent republic in 1983, but it is recognized only by Turkey, which keeps 35,000 troops there.
+Turkish Cypriots declared the independent republic in 1983, but only Turkey recognizes it, and maintains 35,000 troops there.

-Cyprus joined the European Union in 2004, with only the internationally recognized south's 800,000 Greek Cypriots enjoying the benefits of membership.
-Parts of Turkey's EU membership negotiation process remain blocked because of the country's refusal to recognize the Greek Cypriot government.
+Divided Cyprus joined the EU in 2004, with only the internationally recognized south's 800,000 Greek Cypriots enjoying membership benefits.
+The island's division is already blocking parts of Turkey's EU membership negotiation process because of Ankara's refusal to recognize the Greek Cypriot government.

 Eroglu's resurgence was mainly due to public disillusionment with Talat, whom many Turkish Cypriots fault for not delivering on a promise of a swift deal after opening negotiations with Christofias 19 months ago.

 Although Eroglu insists he would continue peace talks, he's at odds with an agreement between Talat and Christofias envisioning a future partnership under a federal roof.
 Eroglu insists on separate sovereignty for the breakaway north, something that Christofias has warned he wouldn't accept.

 Eroglu's assurances that peace talks would continue did not assure Talat supporters.

 "This is the end of the peace process, if ... he will not accept single sovereignty and he will not accept anything apart from a two-state solution," said Izzet Izcan, head of the small, left-wing United Cyprus Party.